mcissel/FlowTransition/README.md

 - Offer default animation on a per section basis
 - Add automatic reverse animation for return routes
 - Integrate better with VelocityUI pack and Velocity registered animations
+- Add a CSS suggestions section to this readme file

 ## Getting Started